Skip to content

 Best Practices

-# Good — session always terminates
+# Good — computer always terminates

-with client.computer.create(kind="browser") as computer:
+with client.computer.create(kind="desktop") as computer:

-client.computers.delete(session.id) # never reached if navigate() throws
+client.computers.delete(computer.id) # never reached if click() throws

 // Always use try/finally for cleanup

-const computer = await client.computers.create({ kind: "browser" });
+const computer = await client.computers.create({ kind: "desktop" });

 const id = computer.id!;